Support my independent tests. When you buy through my links, I may earn a commission. Learn more.

 Turboant is a brand that knows its way around a commuter scooter.
 The brains behind the wildly popular X7 Pro, X7 Max, and M10 have built a reputation for making budget blockbusters guided by fan feedback.
 And they’ve been at it again with the new M10 Lite.

-Taking everything we loved about its predecessor – which was voted the best commuter scooter of 2022 by thousands of our readers – Turboant has responded to customer demand for a cheaper version by releasing the Lite.
-Though gentler on performance, it brings subtle refinements to its design that arguably make it a better all-around ride.
+Taking everything I loved about its predecessor, Turboant has responded to customer demand for a cheaper version by releasing the Lite.
+Though gentler on performance, it brings subtle refinements to its design that arguably make it better.

 For less than $400 the M10 Lite has raised the bar on what can be expected from an entry-level scooter.
 Durable yet finessed, this is a model that will leave workers across the country cherishing commutes like never before.